rust-lang/rust/src/doc/rustc-dev-guide/src/glossary.md

 'gcx                    |  the lifetime of the global arena ([see more](ty.html)) generics                |  the set of generic type parameters defined on a type or item ICE                     |  internal compiler error.
 When the compiler crashes.
-ICH                     |  incremental compilation hash. infcx                   |  the inference context (see `librustc/infer`) MIR                     |  the Mid-level IR that is created after type-checking for use by borrowck and trans ([see more](./mir.html)) obligation              |  something that must be proven by the trait system ([see more](trait-resolution.html))
+ICH                     |  incremental compilation hash.
+ICHs are used as fingerprints for things such as HIR and crate metadata, to check if changes have been made. infcx                   |  the inference context (see `librustc/infer`) MIR                     |  the Mid-level IR that is created after type-checking for use by borrowck and trans ([see more](./mir.html)) obligation              |  something that must be proven by the trait system ([see more](trait-resolution.html))